 Such an agreement need not even specify on its face that it is an arbitration agreement; it will be treated as such if it bears the hallmarks of an arbitration agreement: England & Wales Cricket Board v.
 Danish Kaneria EWHC 1074 (Comm).

 3 WLR 770 at p.
 775. This approach is adopted in many jurisdictions, either by way of case law or by way of being reflected in the relevant national legislation.
-For instance, all jurisdictions that have adopted the UNCITRAL Model Law have given it statutory footing.
+For instance, all jurisdictions that have adopted the UNCITRAL Model Law on International Commercial Arbitration have given it statutory footing.

 (2014) 7 SCC 603.

 English Arbitration Act 1996, Section 9(4).
 The burden of establishing the existence of a valid relevant arbitration agreement falls on the party seeking the stay.
 The burden shifts once that party has done so and the party resisting the stay must then satisfy the court that the apparently existing arbitration agreement is null and void: Aeroflot Russian Airlines v.
-Berezovsky EWCA Civ 784, per Aiken LJ at Paragraphs 73–78; Nori Holding Ltd v.
-Public Joint-Stock Co Bank Otkritie Financial Corp EWHC 1343 (Comm) at Paragraph 66.
+Berezovsky EWCA Civ 784, per Aiken LJ, at paras.
+73–78; Nori Holding Ltd v.
+Public Joint-Stock Co Bank Otkritie Financial Corp EWHC 1343 (Comm), at para.
+66.

 Booz Allen Hamilton Inc v.
 SBI Home Finance Ltd & Ors (2011) 5 SCC 532.